xkmaxidian/MNMST/README.md

 scanpy, igraph, pandas, numpy, scipy, scanpy, anndata, sklearn, seaborn, torch, leidenalg, tqdm.

-For more details of the used package., please refer to 'requirements.txt' file.
+For more details of the used packages, please refer to 'requirements.txt' file.

 ##### The coding here is a generalization of the algorithm given in the paper.
 MNMST is written in Python programming language.
 To use, please clone this repository and follow the instructions provided in the README.md.